Bunny Larkin

-Bernard Patrick "Bunny" Larkin (born 11 January 1936) is an English former professional footballer who played at inside forward or wing half.
+Bernard Patrick "Bunny" Larkin (11 January 1936 – 9 August 2025) was an English professional footballer who played at inside forward or wing half.
 He played in the First Division of the Football League and in European competition for Birmingham City, and in the Football League for Norwich City, Doncaster Rovers, Watford and Lincoln City.

-Biography
+Career

 Larkin was born in Digbeth, Birmingham.
 He joined local club Birmingham City as a 16-year-old wing half, signing professional forms at 18.
 He made his debut at inside left in October 1956, when he was nearly 21; the club had a big squad in those days, and it was not unusual for a player to be well into his twenties before getting into the first team on a regular basis.